 This is a wonderful story for children who are experiencing dealing with cancer - either themselves, a loved one or a pet.
 It simplifies what cancer is all about in a way that children will easily understand, and simply answers many of the questions your child may have about the illness.
 Definitely a recommended read - even if your child/family isn't dealing with a cancer diagnosis, as cancer is an illness that touches so many these days.

 Champ's Story: Dogs Get Cancer Too! by Sherry North.
 This is a story that so many will relate to - whether you need a book explaining the effects of cancer or a story for a little child that has lost someone to cancer - this is a great starting point.
 When this young boy's dog develops cancer, children can follow along to learn the treatments and feelings that may go along with this disease.
 It is a tender story that children will come back to - one we can really use with kids that need an "understanding read"!
-(Ages 4-9)
+(Ages 4-9)- Becky Bilby

 Change the future of cancer one child at a time is ASCEND's vision for their foundation; they are striving to "imagine a world without cancer."
 This mission is their national initiative and one most of us can support.
-In 2010 (this year) ASCEND partnered with Sylvan Dell Publishing to help raise awareness of cancer but in this case the patient is a golden retriever and the caretaker is a young boy.
+In 2010 (this year) ASCEND partnered with Arbordale Publishing to help raise awareness of cancer but in this case the patient is a golden retriever and the caretaker is a young boy.
 Anyone who knows me immediately understands the relevance of this book and the effect it will have on me.